yaph/charla/README.md

 ## Features

-* Terminal-based chat system that supports context aware conversations using local language models.
+* Terminal-based chat system that supports context aware conversations with language models.
+* Support for local models via Ollama and remote models via GitHub Models.
 * Chat sessions are saved as markdown files in the user's documents directory when ending a chat.
 * Prompt history is saved and previously entered prompts are auto-suggested.
 * Switch between single-line and multi-line input modes without interrupting the chat session.